coding-horror/basic-computer-games/00_Alternate_Languages/10_Blackjack/MiniScript/README.md

 But note that the current release (1.2.1) of command-line MiniScript does not properly flush the output buffer when line breaks are suppressed, as this program does when prompting for your next action after a Hit.
 So, method 2 (below) is recommended for now.

 2. Mini Micro:
 Download Mini Micro from https://miniscript.org/MiniMicro/, launch, and then click the top disk slot and chose "Mount Folder..."
-Select the folder containing the BASIC program.
+Select the folder containing the MiniScript program and this README file.
 Then, at the Mini Micro command prompt, enter:

 	load "blackjack"
 	run